Latte Filters

 Second s / ss 8 / 08 (2 digits when combined with minutes)

-The order of the codes in the format doesn’t matter, as the order of components will be displayed according to the locale's conventions.
-Therefore, the format is locale-independent.
+The order of codes in the format does not matter, as the order of components will be displayed according to the locale's conventions.
+Thus, the format is locale-independent.
 For example, the format yyyyMMMMd in the en_US locale outputs April 15, 2024, while in the cs_CZ locale it outputs 15. dubna 2024:

 locale: cs_CZ en_US